unmaya/Girder/README.md

 <!-- Be sure to include the girder.css file in your document -->
 <main class="content row">
 	<article class="unit two-thirds"> My main column covers two thirds of the page. </article>
-	<aside class="unit one-third"> This sidebar content occupies one third of the page. </aside>
+	<aside class="unit third"> This sidebar content occupies one third of the page. </aside>
 	<footer class="clear">Awesome footer</footer>
 </main>
 ```